Permissions, Consents and the two questions you need to ask yourself if you feel you may be affected by either

 If you are planning to undertake any major alterations or additions to your property, it is always a good idea to first check the title to your property before the work starts to see if covenant consent is required.

 There will be a reference in the title which will read along the lines of “not to make any alteration or addition to the property without the prior written consent of the vendor.”
-This is a common clause in Transfer Deeds provided by developers for newly built properties, but it can also be found in the deeds of older properties.
+This is a common clause in Transfer Deeds provided by developers for newly built properties.
+But it can also be found in the deeds of older properties.
 It is also commonly found in Transfer Deeds where a former council house tenant has purchased the property.
-The local authority includes this covenant in most of their Transfer Deeds and this can cause some confusion to future buyers and sellers.
+The local authority includes this covenant in most of their Transfer Deeds.
+This can cause some confusion to future buyers and sellers.

 2. What do I do if work has already taken place without covenant consent?